-Kihon Waza (basic technique) is how we develop striking and blocking skills.
+Kihon Waza (Fundamental techniques) are how we develop striking and receiving skills.

-Uke Waza (blocking technique) is performed with a partner and teaches students the correct use of blocks and strikes.
+Uke Waza (Receiving techniques) is performed with a partner and teaches students the correct use of blocks and strikes.

 Kata (pattern).
 We teach historically correct Kata of the Shuri-te lineage as taught to all Ryukyukan members through Hanshi Nohara.
 These patterns teach students fighting skills that have been past down over hundreds of years.

 Bunkai (Analysis).
 The study and analysis of the self-defence applications of the Karate Kata.

 Oyo (Application).
 The Application of the techniques found within the Karate Kata.

 Kumite (exchange of hands).
 Sparring is the culmination of all of the above training, allowing students to put the skills that have learnt into practice.

 Kobudo is the practice of weapons used in the ancient Ryukyu’s.
 Some weapons evolved from farm implements which could be used by peasants against the swords of wealthier attackers.
 Other kobudo weapons were used by the upper class.
 We teach historically correct Kobudo of the Ryukyus as taught to Ryukyukan members by Hanshi Nohara.
 The practice of Kobudo improves the use of dachi (foot, leg and hip position) to generate power, conditions arm and hands, and sharpens focus and awareness.